CVMI-Lab/HybridNeuralRendering/README.md

 pip install opencv_python imutils
 ```

-The code is running on a single NVIDIA 3090 GPU.
+The code has been tested on a single NVIDIA 3090 GPU.

-## Data Preparation
+## Preparation

-Please download [datasets]() used in this paper.
+* Please download [datasets](https://www.dropbox.com/s/hwcymldycf3z87y/data_src.zip?dl=0) used in this paper.
 The layout looks like this:
 ```
 HybridNeuralRendering
 ├── data_src